 The planned professional phase of the Coordinated Program is three years.
-The maximum allowed completion time for the program is four academic years.
-Students receive a letter grade for the following nutrition courses taught in the Coordinated Program professional phase: Nutrition 340, 341, 351, 352, 370, 372, 400, 470, 472, and 476.
-To remain in the program, fourth- and fifth-year students must maintain a cumulative grade point average (GPA) of at least 3.00, and a minimum grade of B in each of the courses listed above.
+The program must be completed withing 150% of the allotted time.
+Students receive a letter grade for the following nutrition courses taught in the Coordinated Program professional phase: Nutrition 340, 341/541, 351, 352/552, 368/566, 370/570, 372/572, 374, 430/530, 440, 468/568, 470/571, 472, and 478/578.
+To remain in the program, third, fourth-and fifth-year students must maintain a cumulative grade point average (GPA) of at least 3.00, and a minimum grade of "B" in each of the courses listed above.
 Students who do not meet these grade requirements will be placed on academic probation within the program for a maximum of two semesters.

 Most of the supervised practice experience courses are graded credit/no credit.
-In the credit/no credit system, a minimum competence level is required to pass.
-A student may move on to a new experience within a course, but will not receive credit for the course until they have passed all assignments.
+In the credit/no credit system, a minimum competence level is required to pass, which is a score of "4" on professional evaluations.
+This includes all supervised practice courses- NUTR481/681, 500, 670, and 671.
+A student may move on to a new experience within a course but will not receive credit for the course until they have passed all assignments.
 In a dietetics course with limited enrollment or a waiting list, qualified students who have not taken the course previously will have enrollment priority to students repeating a course.